N-Olbert/TouchX11/README.md

 # Build
-— Clone repro
+1. Clone repro
-— Open solution in Visual Studio (tested with Visual Studio 2019) — Set appropriate startup project
+2. Open solution in Visual Studio (tested with Visual Studio 2019)
+3. Set appropriate startup project
-— Build
+4. Build

+(Additional tasks may be required to set up the environment, f. e. install vcremote on Mac)

 # Credits
  This project is based upon Matt Kwahn's "Android X server"-project which is licensed under MIT-License.